Eric Shinohara, MD, MSCI, Updated by Dava Szalda, MD

 Group A: Small tumors: RB less than or equal to 3 mm in size

-Group C: Focal seeds: Small focuses of tumor outside of the main mass are present, but they are close to the main mass (less than of equal to 3 mm away).
+Group C: Focal seeds: Small focuses of tumor outside of the main mass are present and there can be a small amount of retinal detachment.

-Group D; Diffuse seeds: Small focuses of tumor have spread throughout the eye (greater than 3 mm from the primary tumor).
+Group D: Diffuse seeds: Focuses of tumor have spread throughout the eye

-Group E: Extensive retinoblastoma: RB involved >50% of the globe of the eye or is invading deeper into the structure of the eye or is causing glaucoma.
+Group E: Extensive retinoblastoma: RB involving >50% of the globe of the eye, invading deeper into the structure of the eye, or is causing glaucoma.

-For children who have the inheritable form of retinoblastoma, follow-up is life long in order to check for the development of second malignancies.
-These malignancies are most often of the bone or soft tissues (sarcomas).
-It is thought that many of these are due to radiation treatment; however, even in children, who were not treated with radiation, there is an increased risk of secondary malignancies.
-This can be diagnosed significantly later in life and involve the lung, bladder, and lining of the body cavities.
-It is essential that children with the inheritable form not smoke, as this has been shown to increase the risk of secondary cancers.
+For children who have the inheritable form of retinoblastoma, follow-up is life long in order to check for the development of second cancers.
+These cancers are most often of the bone or soft tissues (sarcomas).
+It is essential that children with the inheritable form not smoke, as this has been shown to increase the risk of another cancer developing.
 It is also critical to monitor for disease in the opposite eye in children who are only affected in one eye.
-Disease in the other eye occurs most commonly in the inherited form of the disease, and children with this form should have frequent repeat eye exams.
+Disease in the other eye occurs most commonly in the inherited form of the disease, and children with this form should have frequent eye exams.
 Generally, if retinoblastoma is going to affect the other eye, it does so within three years of the diagnosis.
-An intracranial neuroblastic tumor in addition to bilateral eye tumors is known as trilateral retinoblastoma.
-Another name for these neuroblastic tumors is primitive neuroectodermal tumors or PNET.
-These tumors commonly affect the pineal gland, which is in the center of the brain.
-This can occur in the inheritable form of the disease.
-Screening MRI's are done every six months after the diagnosis of retinoblastoma until the age of five to check for PNET tumors.
-This condition is almost always fatal but does best when caught early.
-In the sporadic form of retinoblastoma the only cancer that appeared to increase in frequency is breast cancer.
+Screening MRI's are done every six months after the diagnosis of retinoblastoma, until the age of five.

 Abramson DH, Beaverson K, Sangani P, et al. "Screening for retinoblastoma: presenting signs as prognosticators of patients and ocular survival.
 Pediatrics 2003; 112:1248